DazWilkin/Aetos/README.md

 ## Important

-Upon launch Aetos does not include any metrics other than `go_build_info` which has a constant value of 1.
+Upon launch Aetos does not include any metrics other than `aetos_collector_build_info` which has a constant value of 1.

 ## protoc